Amber M Jensen

 How does your background in painting and drawing influence your weaving?

-I try to recreate what I can do with a pencil and gouache.
+In my textile pieces, I try to recreate what I can do with a pencil and gouache.
 For example, I think of weaving as replicating colour wash and embroidery as replicating organic pencil lines.
-I think about my first layer as being like a blank sheet of paper and then I use these different techniques to add layers.
+I consider my first layer as a blank sheet of paper and I use these different techniques to add layers.

-Can you share a turning point in your career?
+What was a key turning point in your career?

 Living in Appalachia for a decade was a formative experience.
-I remember a group of local women stumbled into my studio one day.
-They recognised the weaving patterns of their grandmothers and great-grandmothers in my work.
-That was a pivotal moment because it made me realise the power of weaving to connect us.
+A group of local women once stumbled into my studio and recognised the weaving patterns of their grandmothers and great-grandmothers in my work.
+That was a pivotal moment because it made me realise the way that weaving connects us.

 An elder once told me that the cloth really comes to life when you pull it off the loom.
-It is perfectly tensioned on the loom, but when you pull it off it, loses its tension and it becomes another thing.
-That is the moment when you have to work to bring it to life again.
+On the loom, it is perfectly tensioned on the loom, but when you pull it off it, it loses it and becomes something else.

 Why is your craft so important to you?